cdrAbhi/Assignment---Python_Django-Developer-/method-2/method2-logic.md

 2. Input:
 ===============
-   A list `inputs` containing binary strings.
+   -A list `inputs` containing binary strings.

 ---

 3. Output:
 ===============
-   A list `result` where each entry is `"Yes"` or `"No"`, indicating whether the corresponding binary string contains a "dangerous position."
+   -A list `result` where each entry is `"Yes"` or `"No"`, indicating whether the corresponding binary string contains a "dangerous position."

 ---